zingolabs/zingo-mobile/README.md

 Carefully follow the instructions to [setup Android Studio for your operating system](https://reactnative.dev/docs/environment-setup).

+If you do not have a physical device, you can create and start a new Android 11, API 30 emulator device compatible with the chip on your system and start the emulated device.

 ### Building
 0. Start docker daemon
 1. AS A NONROOT USER: In the `rust/android` directory, run `./build.sh`.
    This step will take a long time.
 2. From the root of the project, run `yarn install`
 3. Run `npx react-native start` to start the dev server
-4. Run `npx react-native run-android` to compile and install the app on an emulator/connected device.
+4. Run `npm run android` to compile and install the app on an emulator or connected device.
 You can also open the `android` directory in Android Studio as a project and hit the run button

 ## iOS build instructions